-I still don't think they'll let you in; I thought I made it clear the Victory Ball is a costume do.
-Poirot:
+Hastings: I still don't think they'll let you in; I thought I made it clear the Victory Ball is a costume do.

-Everybody does.
+Hastings: Everybody does.
 The whole idea is to go as someone famous.
-Poirot: Precisely.
-Hastings:

 - In the episode "The Night the Cylons Landed" of Galactica 1980 the Centurion was mistaken for a guy in a Halloween costume.

-- In Battlestar Galactica (Classic), the crew finally reaches Earth on Halloween, so everyone assumes they're regular humans despite their unusual clothes.
+- In Battlestar Galactica (1978), the crew finally reaches Earth on Halloween, so everyone assumes they're regular humans despite their unusual clothes.

 - Played not for laughs in an episode of Grey's Anatomy.
 A guy with some facial imperfection tries to get Dr. Sloan to give him an operation as charity.
 On Halloween.
 His convincing line was On the way here, seven people have asked me what my disguise was about.
 So far.